silvhua/exercise-snack/implementation-instructions.md

 3. Create the `/app/.env.local` file using the `/app/.env.local.example` as a template template.
 Please note that this is a separate file in a separate directory than the `.env.local` from the migration steps.
 3. `npm run dev` to run the app.

+### Suggested user flow

+1. Login and get redirected to `/dashboard`.
+2. View your list of upcoming exercises.
+Click "Start Snack" button to get  to the `/training` page.
+3. View the exercise details and do the exercise.
+Hover over the number icons to view the tooltip.
+Note that the video is a usually placeholder that may not necessarily reflect the exercise name.
+4. Fill in the form if you would like, then click "Done" to save your progress.
+The fields can be left blank to reduce friction.
+5. Once the exercise activity is logged, you will be shown a confirmation dialog.
+Once the dialog button is clicked, you will be redirected back to `/dashboard`.
+6. Check out the `/stats` page by clicking the bar graph icon on the left of the navigation bar.
+Hover over the squares of the scatter plot for more details.

 ## Project navigation